-You can also use a hybrid approach like FedEx SmartPost or UPS SurePost, which begin with the specific carrier, and then move to USPS at a distribution center close to the customer, for last mile delivery.
+You can also use a hybrid approach like FedEx SmartPost or UPS SurePost, which begins with the specific carrier, and then moves to USPS at a distribution center close to the customer, for last mile delivery.
 This service may be slower than just using UPS or FedEx, but it’s less expensive.

 For international packages, you might always use DHL because you find they have the best rates and services for your international shipping needs.
 If you’re shipping frequently in your local area, a regional carrier or courier might be a good option for those shipping needs.